Member Legal Services Tel (213) 739-8282 Fax (213) 480-7724 Mar. 14, 2016 (revised)

 Q 8.Where can I find a copy of the California (C.A.R.)
 Model MLS Rules?

 A The California Model MLS Rules, with the revisions discussed in this article, are posted under "Multiple Listing Service" in the Legal section of C.A.R.
 Online.

 Q9.
 Will I see the revised conditional offer of compensation language in the rules of my local MLS?

 A As with all revisions to the C.A.R.
 Model MLS Rules, the changes only go into effect in each local area of the State once they have been actually adopted by the local REALTOR® association or MLS.
-You will have to check with your local REALTOR® association or MLS to verify whether it has adopted the new language.
+You should check with your local REALTOR® association or MLS to verify whether it has adopted this language.

 Readers who require specific advice should consult an attorney.
 C.A.R. members requiring legal assistance may contact C.A.R.'s Member Legal Hotline at 213.739.8282, Monday through Friday, 9:00 a.m. to 6:00 p.m.
 C.A.R. members who are broker-owners, office managers, or Designated REALTORS® may contact the Member Legal Hotline at 213.739.8350 to receive expedited service.
 Members may also fax or e-mail their questions to the Member Legal Hotline at 213.480.7724 or email@example.com.
 Written correspondence should be addressed to: